luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 | SHARE    | ON        | Mann–Whitney U      | 0.072 |
 | SHARE    | OFF       | Mann–Whitney U      | 0.599 |

-*Table 6: Significance test p-values for the EDP values of the different applications and their features*

 talk about inbetween features and applications